Our TAY Connector, Alix Shilton will be the primary contact in our partnership with the John Howard Society Belleville (JHSB)....

 Initiating the Referral:

-- A referral can be made to the Transitional Connector (TC) at any time after the youth’s 16th birthday to allow sufficient time for planning the transition from one AMH system to another AMH system for appropriate ongoing service access or to connect with community supports.
+- A referral can be made to the TAY Connector (TC) at any time after the youth’s 16th birthday (refer to chart below) to allow sufficient time for planning the transition from one agency to another for appropriate ongoing mental health and/or addictions service access or to connect with community supports..

 - Age 17 - Youth aging out of service at Children’s Mental Health and require ongoing services